 These numbers show that the market is vast and varied and when you marry those figures up with the integration of smart devices into daily life, it becomes quite evident that whichever target market a business is aiming for is well within the reach of gamification.

 Expectation: Gamification and games are the same

 Repeat after me: Gamification is not a game.

 The key difference is games are made to entertain and pass the time.
-Gamification tactics, on the other hand, help users learn new skills or become product aware by using gaming elements, like quizzes at the end of each section.
+Gamification strategy, on the other hand, helps users to learn new skills or become product aware by using gaming elements.

 Though gamification may share some characteristics with games, the true distinction lies within the differences.
-Gamification leverages our love of competition and reward, and uses it to encourage certain actions that change people’s habits.
+Gamification leverages our love of competition and reward and uses it to inspire actions from users such as social media shares.

 Expectation: Only large, global brands can afford to develop an advergame